RTPdesign/full-stack-javascript-assignments/src/javascript/intro/grammer/control-flow/conditionals/README.md

 * What types of conditionals are there?
     * How is each type useful?
-        if to specify a block of code to be executed, if a specified condition is true else to specify a block of code to be executed, if the same condition is false else if to specify a new condition to test, if the first condition is false switch to specify many alternative blocks of code to be executed
+        if is used to specify a block of code to be executed, if a specified condition is true else is used to specify a block of code to be executed, if the same condition is false else if is used to specify a new condition to test, if the first condition is false switch is used to specify many alternative blocks of code to be executed